Configuring a vDisk for Microsoft Volume Licensing

 Before target devices that use MAK-enabled vDisks can be activated, MAK user credentials must be entered for a site.

-The user must have administrator rights on all target devices that use MAK-enabled vDisks, and on all Provisioning Servers that stream the vDisks to target devices.
+Note: The user must have administrator rights on all target devices that use MAK-enabled vDisks, and on all Provisioning Servers that stream the vDisks to target devices.

 To enter credentials: